Ochwo-Anthony/ST10395938_PROG6212_POEPart1/README.md

-\- Submission of monthly claims with calculated totals.
+- Submission of monthly claims with calculated totals.

-\- Uploading and downloading supporting documents.
+- Uploading and downloading supporting documents.

-\- Commenting and approval workflow for both coordinators and managers.
+- Commenting and approval workflow for both coordinators and managers.

-\- Interactive and responsive user interface using C# and ASP.NET Core MVC.
+- Interactive and responsive user interface using C# and ASP.NET Core MVC.

-\## Folder Structure
+## Folder Structure

-YourProject/
+YourProject

 │

-├── Controllers/
+├── Controllers

 │ └── HomeController.cs

 │

-├── Views/
+├── Views

-│ ├── Home/
+│ ├── Home

 │ │ ├── Index.cshtml